 Changing Your Address:

 If you wish to change your party enrollment, you may do so by filling out a new voter registration form.
 Members of political parties may vote only in their own party's primary elections.
-Unenrolled voters (commonly referred to as "Independents") and members of political designations or minor parties may vote in the party primary of their choice.
-Choosing to vote in a particular party's primary does NOT enroll you as a member of that party.
+Unenrolled voters (commonly referred to as "independents") and members if political designations or minor parties may vote i the party primary of their choice.
+Choosing to vote in a particular party's primary does not enroll you as a member of that party.

 Absentee Voting Eligibility

 In order to be eligible to vote by absentee ballot in Massachusetts, a voter must be prevented from voting at their polling place on Election Day, due to: